Ghazallghe/face-recognition/README.md

 The dataset consists of images of Iranian actors, which were split into 80% for training and 20% for validation.
 The input image size was set to `(160, 160)` and the batch size to 32.

+## Notebooks
+The project contains three Jupyter notebooks:

+1. `face_recognition.ipynb`: Implements all three methods, including the custom CNN, ResNet-based transfer learning, and the custom transfer learning approach.

+2. `transfer_learning.ipynb`: Focuses on the custom transfer learning method, where the model trained on a foreign actors dataset is fine-tuned for the Iranian actors dataset.

+3. `utils.ipynb`: Contains utility functions for plotting images, as well as visualizing the training/validation loss and accuracy.

 ## Key Components

 ### 1. Data Augmentation